 Curried pumpkin soup is something I like to make when I have an extra can of pumpkin in my pantry.
-If you have never had a pumpkin soup before it is a rich and creamy dish that is hard duplicate.
-This recipe adds a nice bit of spice with the curry, so if you have never tried pumpkin soup, this may be a great time to try this soup.
+If you have never had pumpkin soup before it is a rich and creamy dish that has no rivals.
+Curry spices add a slightly spicy and savory flavor to pumpkin.

 This dish makes up two small servings or one very large bowl of soup, so this is the perfect soup to make when you are dining by yourself.
 You may want to top this soup with a little yogurt if you have it on hand.

 - 2 cups chicken stock vegetable stock is ok

 - Saute onions and curry powder in butter over medium heat in a pot until the onions become translucent.
 Add in 1 can of pumpkin puree.
 Stir until there is a uniform mixture.
 Add chicken broth and heat until the soup just begins to bubble from the heat.
 Add in heavy cream and stir well.
 Just before serving squeeze the juice of one lime into the bowl.